 The forex market also boasts of a bunch of advantages over the futures market, similar to its advantages over stocks.
 But wait, there’s more… So much more!

 The futures markets can’t compete with its relatively limited liquidity.
-The forex market is always liquid, meaning positions can be liquidated and stop orders executed with little or no slippage except in extremely volatile market conditions.
+The forex market is always liquid, meaning positions can be liquidated and stop orders executed with little or no slippage, with exception to extremely volatile market conditions.

 At 5:00 pm EST Sunday, trading begins as markets open in Sydney.
 At 7:00 pm EST the Tokyo market opens, followed by London at 3:00 am EST. And finally, New York opens at 8:00 am EST and closes at 4:00 p.m.
 EST. Before New York trading closes, the Sydney market is back open – it’s a 24-hour seamless market!

 As a trader, this allows you to react to favorable or unfavorable news by trading immediately.
 If important data comes in from the United Kingdom or Japan while the U.S. futures market is closed, the next day’s opening could be a wild ride.
-(Overnight markets in futures currency contracts exist, but they are thinly traded, not very liquid, and are difficult for the average investor to access.)
+Overnight markets in futures contracts do exist, and while liquidity is improving, they are still thinly traded relative to the spot forex market.

 Minimal or no commissions